Greg Levin’s Grand Debut

 The debate around euthanasia has been alive and well for decades now with proponents on both sides of the equation, each one having a good set of arguments and principles to work with.
 There is certainly no single objective correct answer to such a complex idea as assisted suicide, and I believe it’s safe to say we won’t come to a general agreement in quite some time.
 Nevertheless, this doesn’t prevent us from coming together and exploring the concept from various angles, such as the rather curious one presented by Greg Levin in his debut novel, The Exit Man.

-The plot for this novel is a relatively simple one.
+The plot for The Exit Man is a relatively simple one.
 We follow a man named Eli Edelmann who returns home to take over his dying father’s supply store business, and for a while everything goes according to the mundane plan.
 One day, however, Eli finds himself called upon by a family friend to help with a very delicate matter: suicide.
 The family friend in question is terminally-ill and wants Eli to help him put an end to the misery, which he ultimately does.
 The family, not ungrateful, pays Eli for his invaluable service, opening the doors onto a strange path no one could see themselves walking.

 Opening his own underground euthanasia business, Eli starts to rake in more money than he could have ever anticipated and soon makes the acquaintance of a suicidal woman about to jump off a bridge after having murdered her rapist ex-fiancee.
 A true love is born as Eli helps her cover up the murder, but rather unsurprisingly, his new girlfriend turns out to be quite unpredictable with a few ideas of her own, especially concerning the expansion of his enterprise.
 Perhaps Eli’s world will indeed come crashing down on him much sooner than anyone could have predicted.